-Doug Spiker is a second-year doctoral student in the Counseling Psychology program.
+Doug Spiker is a third-year doctoral student in the Counseling Psychology program.
 He earned his B.A. in Psychology from Ball State University in 2011 with a minor in Creative Writing and his M.A. in Clinical Mental Health Counseling from Ball State University in 2014.
 His clinical experiences include working with children, adolescents, and families, involved with the Department of Child Services and college students at the Ball State University Counseling Center.
 He is currently a member of the Help-Seeking and Multicultural Measurement Evaluation Research (HAMMER) lab.
 He is currently a teaching assistant for both personality and cognitive assessment, and he holds a graduate assistantship as the assistant to the Director of Master’s Training.
 His broad research interests include couple’s help-seeking, the influence of relationship dynamics and gender role socialization on couples’ willingness to seek relationship help and the role of mental health literacy and mental health first aid in peoples’ willingness to seek psychological help.

 Doug Spiker’s Curriculum Vitae